IDMNYU/audiolab/docs/rules.md

 - **DON'T UNPLUG THINGS!!!** Specifically:
     - Don't unplug electrical power for individual pieces of equipment, or use individual power switches on equipment that has them (e.g. the power speakers, the TTSH, the Prophet-6).
 The power conditioners and center table power strips should be the only way things are turned off and on.
     - Don't disconnect audio connections other than banana and mini jacks used in modular patching.
 If it's an audio cable running between a piece of equipment and a mixer, or between a mixer and loudspeakers, leave it alone.
 Please speak to an IDM staff member if you need to hook up new equipment or want to do something that you don't know how to do.
-    - Don't touch the ground wires (gray banana jacks) woven between and among the Serge synthesizers.
+    - Don't disconnect the ground wires (gray banana jacks) woven between and among the Serge synthesizers.
 The Serge system depends on a common grounding connection between everything.
-- Turn the lights off when you leave (switches are by the door), including the faerie lights and spots in the main lab (the switch is against the back wall by the synthesizers).
+- Turn the lights off when you leave (switches are by the door), including the faerie lights and spots in the main lab (the switch is against the back wall to the right of the closet).
 - Make sure the door is closed and locked when you leave.
 - Make sure any equipment you've checked out gets returned to the IDM Equipment Room over in 370 Jay Street.

 ## Room Reservation Procedure

 Users of the Audio Lab need to be either enrolled in a course that uses the studio, be part of the synth club, or be working on a capstone / thesis project related to sound, with access approved by Luke and Eric.
 Students in courses and the Synth Club have weekly blocks of time to work in the lab.
-For the fall of 2023, these times are:
+For the Fall of 2024, these times are:

 - *Analog Heaven* - Tuesday, Thursday, and Saturday all day
 - *Synth Club* - meetings 4-6 on Thursdays, open hours Friday all day

-Card access for the IDM Audio Lab is automatically granted for students in IDM audio courses and in the synth club who have passed the training.
+Card access for the IDM Audio Lab is automatically granted for students in IDM audio courses and in the Synth Club who have passed the training.

 Other students interested in working in the room (e.g. for capstone or thesis work) must be approved to do so by Luke and Eric.